ahmetson/mistransfer/README.md

 That's why developers aren't building it, as they have to put a lot of effort in recovery without getting anything in back.

-**User Caring** is an trustless, automatic user's asset recovery with zero cost or maintain for the developers.
+**User Caring** is a trust-less, automatic user's asset recovery with zero cost or maintain for the developers.
 The only thing for the developers is to extend their smartcontracts from `UserCaring` and pass the recovering contract address:

 ```solidity